GuyBosa/JobOrderForm/README.md

-Developed using Angular 8 and Ngx Schema Form
+Developed using Angular 8 and Ngx Schema Form.
-This is a simple form used to capture a job order, display a JSON model that will represent the dat obbject to be submited (once a backend/database platform is integrated).
+This is a simple form used to capture a job order, display a JSON model that will represent the data object to be submited (once a backend/database platform is integrated).

 ## Development and build